 Talkeetna Elementary School

-- Talkeetna Elementary School's student population of 115 students has stayed relatively flat over five school years.
+- Talkeetna Elementary School's student population of 120 students has grown by 11% over five school years.

 |Grades Offered||Grades Prekindergarten-6|